imagekit-developer/imagekit-react/README.md

   }
 ];
 ```
-In the above case, rotation will be performed first and resizing according to width and aspect ratio will be performed afterwards.
+In the above case, the rotation will be performed first, and resizing according to width and aspect ratio will be performed afterward.

 #### Low Quality Image Placeholders (LQIP) for images
 The SDK supports automatic support for LQIP for your images, if you set lqip to true in the image component. example: